Brooklyn, New York · Est. 2025

 Bass, trap, dub, wave — intentionally mixed to match the arc of the practice.
 Not a playlist on shuffle.
 Think sound system, not bluetooth speaker.

 Baby Cobra Yoga — 47 Thames St, Brooklyn, NY.
-The next event is May 17th, 11:30 AM – 1:00 PM.
+Bass Burn is June 27th, 11:30 AM – 1:00 PM.

 Tickets are non-refundable but transferable.
 Can't make it?
 Send a friend.
 They'll thank you.